PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 The props passed to your component.

 > [!warn]
-> The props of your component will be serialized and embeded in the HTML markup, so the props must be serializable
+> The props of your component will be serialized and embedded in the HTML markup, so the props must be serializable
 >
-> Moreover if you have multiple istance of the same island on the page and the props are derived from the page data object it might be more efficient to have an island without props and to use `useData` with `embedData:true` to compute the props from the data object.
-Instead of having a JSON of the props embeded for each instance of your island, you'll have a single JSON of the data object embedded.
+> Moreover, if you have multiple instances of the same island on the page and the props are derived from the page data object, it might be more efficient to have an island without props and to use `useData` with `embedData:true` to compute the props from the data object.
+Instead of having a JSON of the props embedded for each instance of your island, you'll have a single JSON of the data object embedded.
 You'll have to decide what option is the best fit for your case.

 ### `hydrate`